The 10 Android VPNs actually worth installing

 Are free Android VPNs safe?

-Reputable freemium tiers (Proton VPN Free, Windscribe Free, TunnelBear Free) are safe.
-Standalone free VPN apps on the Play Store frequently log traffic or inject ads.
-Stick to the three above for free use.
+Reputable freemium tiers (Proton VPN Free and Windscribe Free) are safe.
+Top10VPN, which runs an ongoing Free VPN Risk Index, notes that many standalone free VPN apps log traffic or share data with third parties.
+Stick to the two above for free use.

 Does a VPN slow down my Android phone?